bekk/bekk-christmas/post/thecloud/fan-out-fan-in-for-maximum-scalability-with-durable-functions.md

 }
 ```

 So there it is.
-This `Activity` takes an `int` input, which isn't actually used, calls an external number generator function, and returns the result.
+This activity takes an `int` input, which isn't actually used, calls an external number generator function, and returns the result.

-When creating `Activity` functions, it is important to be aware that they should be extremely simple and fast.
+When creating activity functions, it is important to be aware that they should be extremely simple and fast.
 There are different [hosting plans](https://docs.microsoft.com/en-us/azure/azure-functions/functions-scale) that you may use for your functions, but unless you are using a consumption plan, you aren´t really running serverless, and you are missing out on the good parts.
-This means that your `Activity` duration should never, ever, exceed 5 minutes.
+This means that your activity duration should never, ever, exceed 5 minutes.
 (It is possible to increase the maximum duration to 10 minutes, but if you need to do that, you are probably doing too much work in the function.)

 ### Sub-orchestrators

-The `Sub-orchestrator` is responsible for kicking off child processes and returning the results to its parent. `Sub-orchestrators` may be chained to create multiple levels of fanning out, but in our example, we'll only use one `Sub-orchestrator`.
+The sub-orchestrator is responsible for kicking off child processes and returning the results to its parent. sub-orchestrators may be chained to create multiple levels of fanning out, but in our example, we'll only use one sub-orchestrator.

-The `Sub-orchestrator` has to take an `[OrchestrationTrigger]`, which must be of  the type `IDurableOrchestrationContext`.
+The sub-orchestrator has to take an `[OrchestrationTrigger]`, which must be of  the type `IDurableOrchestrationContext`.
 To get the input to the function, you call `context.GetInput<T>()`, where `T` can be any type.
-The return type, like `Activities`, needs to be a `Task` containing the result.
+The return type, like activities, needs to be a `Task` containing the result.

 ```csharp
 public class MySubOrchestrator